 Responsibilities & Services

 All members must be 21 years of age or older, and pass a criminal background check.
 Riding members provide their horse, trailer and tow vehicle at their own expense.
 Each rider and horse must be tested annually on their horsemanship skills and their ability to meet the required standards.
 Once the initial training and testing are completed, the riders are sworn in as Crow Wing County Sheriff's Mounted Patrol Deputies.

-Auxiliary members (non-riding, you don't need a horse to be an auxiliary member) provide support and assistance to the Mounted Patrol in accomplishing our mission.
+Auxiliary members non-riding members and must be 21 years of age or older.
+Auxiliary members provide support and assistance to the Mounted Patrol in accomplishing our mission.

 The Sheriff's Mounted Patrol is funded by tax-deductible donations and fundraising events put on by our members.
 The donations provide the funds for equipment, tack, and training expenses.
 Our largest event is a Fun Show held in August that is open to the public.
 Riders from ages 5 and older compete to win ribbons with a prize given to the overall winner in each age bracket.
 Tax-deductible donations are always welcome.